Creating Value isn't Secret to Success. It's Common Sense.

 But look at the non-tech industry, for ex. fashion, clothing, mock jewellery and so on and you will see that a large number of businesses in that industry are hyper successful.

-Yes, there are not so many hundred billion dollar companies but there are many businesses that which are very successful.
+Yes, there are not so many hundred billion dollar companies but there are many businesses which are fairly successful.

 As an example let’s take “drop shipping”.

-If you don’t know what it is reach this section, else skip to next one.
+If you don’t know what it is read on, else skip to the next section.

 What is Drop Shipping?